-Most people heard about human trafficking from TV-shows and movies.
-They might also think that sexual abuse takes place only in the physical world.
+Most people heard about human trafficking from TV shows and movies.
+They might also think that sexual abuse occurs only in the physical world.
 However, the danger has spread into the digital environment, too.

 This problem has become so terrifying and widespread in the United States that the Senate established National Human Trafficking Awareness Day.
 Starting from 2007, the event is recognized annually on January 11.

 This date is also known as Child Trafficking Awareness Day.
 Its purpose is to bring attention to modern slavery and child human trafficking and prevent kids, teens, and adults from being abused in real life and online.

 What Is Child Trafficking?

 Child trafficking is the so-called recruitment, mostly against a victim’s will, of underaged children.
 The purpose of trafficking is sexual exploitation that involves selling a victim’s body for money.

 Child sex trafficking is an absolute violation of their rights that makes a substantial negative impact on their physical and mental health and well-being.